isaac-sim/IsaacLab/docs/source/features/ray.rst

 **Dispatching Jobs and Tuning**
 -------------------------------

-Provided that there is a Ray cluster running with a correct configuration, select one of the following guides that matches your Cluster configuration.
+Select one of the following guides that matches your desired Cluster configuration.

-Single Ray Cluster (Local/VM)
+Simple Ray Cluster (Local/VM)
-''''''''''''''''''''''''''''''''''
+'''''''''''''''''''''''''''''

+This guide assumes that there is a Ray cluster already running, and that this script is run locally on the cluster, or that the cluster job submission address is known.

 1.)
-Testing that the cluster works:
+Testing that the cluster works can be done as follows.

 .. code-block:: bash

   ./isaaclab.sh -p source/standalone/workflows/ray/wrap_isaac_ray_resources.py --test

 2.)
-Submitting resource-wrapped sub-jobs to the cluster can be done as follows. **Ensure that sub-jobs are separated by the ``+`` delimiter.**
+Submitting resource-wrapped sub-jobs to the cluster can be done as follows.
+  **Ensure that sub-jobs are separated by the ``+`` delimiter.**

 .. code-block:: bash